Can hormonal imbalance cause weight gain? If so, what can I do to stop it?

 Recap of hormonal imbalance

-When our hormones our higher or lower than is necessary for the smooth function of our bodies, we can experience several unpleasant and uncomfortable symptoms.
+When our hormones are higher or lower than is necessary for the smooth function of our bodies, we can experience several unpleasant and uncomfortable symptoms.
 These are sometimes hard to spot, with many women being misdiagnosed with ‘too much stress’, or even depression.
 Some of these symptoms can include

 - Exhaustion and fatigue